-The IL-EMPOWER learning partners are Provider Partner will be pre-approved by ISBE to offer evidence-based, professional particular services at guaranteed a specific-costs.
+The IL-EMPOWER learning partners are Provider Partner will be pre-approved by ISBE to offer evidence-based, professional particular services at guaranteed a specific costs.
 ISBE contracts with selected learning partners to provide services at fixed costs will work with vendors to establish the specific cost for services so that schools and learning partners Provider Partners will not need to negotiate pricedo so.
 Schools will have four years42 in which to demonstrate consistent improvement in identified areas (one year for planning and three years for implementation).43

-The order to serve as an IL-EMPOWER Provider Partner, applicants an organization must posses the content expertise, relevant experience, and capacity to successfully support effective school improvement practices and deliver evidence-based services.
-Vendors seeking apply and be-pre-qualification approved-to identify the specific content expertise and service to the present of the provides and build capacity of school leaders to lead continuous improvement efforts after the partnership ends. services in one or more of the aforementioned categories.
+TIn order to serve as an IL-EMPOWER Provider Partner, applicants an organization must posses the content expertise, relevant experience, and capacity to successfully support effective school improvement practices and deliver evidence-based services.
+Vendors seeking apply and be pre-qualification approved to identify the specific content expertise and service tpyes they offer to help schools implement effective continuous improvement practices and build capacity of school leaders to lead continuous improvement efforts after the partnership ends. services in one or more of the aforementioned categories.
 Applicants for pre-approval must provide:

-- Evidence of success in the delivery and sustainability of school improvement services. - Information on or evidence of the development of services in areas including, but not limited to, Data Competency, Resource Management, Continuous Improvement, and Sustainability. - Information on organizational capacity.
+- Evidence of success in the delivery and sustainability of school improvement services. - Information on or evidence of the development of services in areas including, but not limited to, Data Competency, Resource Management, Continuous Improvement, and Sustainability.